ksukhorukov/RandomNumbers/README.md

 Let's start from the beginning.

-There is no such thing as random number in Computer Science.
+There is no such thing as a random number in Computer Science.

 A lot of things have been done in order to reach truly randomness.